 The Foundation’s Board of Directors contracts with an outside accounting firm (accountant) who serves as the primary accountant with responsibility for designing and maintaining the accounting system; reporting and filing taxes (Form 990 and payroll tax reports); preparation and analysis of financial reporting; compliance with federal, state, and municipal financial regulations; and adherence to generally accepted accounting principles.

-Responsible: The Finance Committee is responsible for oversight of the accounting firm.
+Responsible: The Executive Director is responsible for oversight of the accounting firm.

-The accountant provides monthly reports to the Board Treasurer, Finance Committee and Executive Director covering, at a minimum, budget to actual revenue and expense statements.
+The accountant provides monthly reports to the Executive Director, who distributes them to the Board Treasurer and Finance Committee covering, at a minimum, budget to actual revenue and expense statements.
 Balance sheet, and investment statements are provided quarterly.

 The Executive Director shall include budget to actual comparisons in periodic financial reports to the Board, at board meetings.

-The Finance Committee shall provide semi-annual budget reviews and annual reviews of the adequacy of insurance coverage.

 Audit